ardakayaa/Robotics-SearchAndSampleReturn/WRITEUP.md

 ## World Map Creation

 - Algorithmically, I did the following steps for world map creation:
-- Initally: I started a a map which is a blank image.
+- Initally: I started a map which is a blank image.
 - Repeatedly: Each time there is an incoming image:
 - - 1.
 Use the color thresholding function to identify the Rock sample `find_rocks()` and navigable terrain `color_thresh()`
 - - 2.
 Transform the perspective (using`perspect_transform()`)